projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 Memory Pages Pool Functions
 ===========================

-Memory pages pool functions provide dynamic management of multiple 4KB page-size memory blocks, used by the hypervisor to store internal data.
-Through these functions, the hypervisor can allocate and deallocate pages.
+Memory pages pool functions provide static management of one 4KB page-size memory block for each page level for each VM or HV, used by the hypervisor to do memory mapping.

 Data Flow Design
 ================